bryanjimenez/nmemonica/README.md

 > Nmemonica is a PWA and uses the Service Worker API [(MDN docs)](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) which is only enabled over HTTPS.
 > Nmemonica uses local storage and indexedDB (cookie technologies) to store user app data.

 This repo contains the UI's source code for [Nmemonica](https://bryanjimenez.github.io/nmemonica).
-The service documentation can be found here ([snservice](https://github.com/bryanjimenez/snservice/blob/main/README.md)).

 ## Installation (for development)